Active case

 Monsanto introduced Roundup to the market in 1974.
 Monsanto marketed the product as a “safe” general-purpose herbicide for commercial and consumer crops.
 Bayer bought Monsanto in 2018.

 The first Roundup lawsuits for non-Hodgkin lymphoma were filed in 2016, and some of the early lawsuits have been resolved.
-One plaintiff was awarded $289 million, but Monsanto and Bayer have appealed several times.
-That plaintiff is still waiting for final decisions.
+One plaintiff was awarded $289 million, but Monsanto and Bayer appealed several times.
+After the appeals, the plaintiff was awarded with $21.5 million.
 Another plaintiff received a total of $25 million.
-Motley Rice was not involved in these recoveries.
+Motley Rice wasn’t involved in these recoveries.

 Since then, thousands of lawsuits have been filed.
 Most of the Roundup cases filed in federal court have been consolidated into a one docket called a multidistrict litigation (MDL).
-As of November 2024, 4,355 total actions were pending in the Roundup MDL, but this number only represents legal actions filed in the MDL.
-There are thousands of cases pending in other state court jurisdictions.
+As of February 2025, there were 4,414 actions pending in the Roundup MDL, but this number only represents legal actions currently filed in the MDL.
+Thousands of cases are pending in other state court jurisdictions.

 Bayer’s Half-Year Financial Report 2024 shows that Monsanto has settled or resolved approximately 114,000 Roundup-related claims.

-Several countries around the world have instituted various bans on the weedkiller.
+Several countries around the world have instituted bans or restrictions on the weedkiller, sparking conversation around Roundup herbicide alternatives.

 These countries include: